verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 ### Metrics server

-- Verrazzano installs Prometheus Operator in the `verrazzano-monitoring` namespace.
+- Verrazzano installs the Prometheus Operator in the `verrazzano-monitoring` namespace.
-- A single Prometheus pod is created by Prometheus Operator, in the same namespace.
+- A single Prometheus pod is created by Prometheus Operator in the same namespace.
 - Discovers exposed metrics source endpoints.
 - Scrapes metrics from metrics sources.
 - Responsible for exposing all metrics.